Updated May 21, 2021.

 Shared Equity Funding might be an ideal solution to deliver immediate financial relief.

 Solving the Market Problem of Being Equity-Rich and Cash-Poor

-Equity-rich homeowners have always had the comfort of knowing that the wealth in their homes was available should emergency financing become an issue.
-However, fast forward to 2020, where a volatile market, festered by a virus and economic shutdown, has created a perfect storm of sorts.
-The underlying uncertainty has made qualifying for traditional HELOCs (Home Equity Lines of Credits), and other equity –based products extremely difficult, if not scarce.
+Equity-rich Homeowners have always had the comfort of knowing that the wealth in their homes was available should emergency financing become an issue.
+However, fast forward to today, where a volatile market, festered by a virus and economic shutdown, has created a perfect storm of sorts.
+The underlying uncertainty has made qualifying for traditional HELOCs (Home Equity Lines of Credits), and other equity-based products extremely difficult, if not scarce.

 Market Constriction of Home Equity Loans & HELOCs

-Despite new Consumer Financial Protection Bureau (CFPB) lending rules, banks have been decreasing the number of home equity applications they process, and having already decreased their lending staff, have all but ceased the products known as HELOC or Equity Credit.
-In April, just as the markets began to reflect economic uncertainty, Wells Fargo, the largest mortgage lender in the country, and JP Morgan Chase, the fourth largest, both announced that they would no longer accept home equity lines of credit applications.
+Despite new Consumer Financial Protection Bureau (CFPB) lending rules, banks have been decreasing the number of home equity applications they process, and having already decreased their lending staff, having all but ceased the products known as HELOC or Equity Credit.
+In April of 2020, just as the markets began to reflect economic uncertainty, Wells Fargo, the largest mortgage lender in the country, and JP Morgan Chase, the fourth largest, both announced that they would no longer accept home equity lines of credit applications.

 The HELOC markets may have dried up, but the bill collectors are still active.
 Need to tap into your home’s equity, but finding it difficult to get approved due to stricter underwriting standards for Home Equity loans?
 Enter Noah.

 Founded in 2016 and based in San Francisco, Noah offers debt-free financing to homeowners in exchange for an equity share of the home via a shared equity contract.